Michigan history is steeped in mystery. These are a few of the Great Lakes State's most legendary tales.

 Detroit’s Masonic Temple is known as one of Michigan’s most hair-raising haunts.

-The world’s largest temple of its kind has 16 floors and over 1,000 rooms — a number of them never got finished.
+The world’s largest temple of its kind has 16 floors and over 1,000 rooms — a number of which never got finished.

 The Neo-Gothic structure in Cass Corridor keeps a slew of secrets.
 Many believe late architect George Mason’s ghost even lurks in the shadows.